CompuTec/computec-docs/processforce_versioned_docs/version-2.0/developer-guide/processforce-objects.md

 ORDER BY U."Code", F."FieldID";
 ```

-To extract all fields belonging to matrix rows within ProcessForce documents, use the query below:
+To extract all fields belonging to matrix rows within CompuTec ProcessForce documents, use the query below:

 ```sql
 -- Object row fields